jharwell/sierra/docs/src/platform/ros1robot/index.rst

 platform meant to work with most real robots which :term:`ROS1` supports, and as a starting point to derive more specific platform configuration for a given robot (if needed).
-For all execution environments using this platform (see :ref:`ln-sierra-exec-env-robots` for examples), SIERRA will run experiments spread across multiple robots using GNU parallel.
+For all execution environments using this platform (see :ref:`ln-sierra-exec-env-robot` for examples), SIERRA will run experiments spread across multiple robots using GNU parallel.

 SIERRA designates the host machine as the ROS master, and allows you to